 - Simply Delish Strawberry Jel Dessert, optional - Whole Foods sometimes carries this but may not have all the flavors; ordering online is the safest bet.

-- Non-dairy milk of choice
+- non-dairy milk of choice

 For vegan strawberry frosting:

-- Vegan butter (sticks) - I usually use Earth Balance soy-free because I prefer its flavor and consistency for frosting.
+- vegan butter (sticks) - I usually use Earth Balance soy-free because I prefer its flavor and consistency for frosting.

-- Organic vegetable shortening - sometimes vegan buttercream is too soft, or even worse, melt-y.
+- organic vegetable shortening - sometimes vegan buttercream is too soft, or even worse, melt-y.
 But adding a small amount of shortening helps with consistency.

-- Powdered sugar - again, you may want to look for organic here to make sure it's vegan.
+- powdered sugar - again, you may want to look for organic here to make sure it's vegan.

 - a splash of whatever non-dairy milk you used in the batter

-- Freeze-dried strawberries - these are perfect for adding pure strawberry flavor but without moisture, which would ruin the frosting; find these at Target, Trader Joe's, Whole Foods, and other well-stocked grocery stores, or order online.
+- freeze-dried strawberries - these are perfect for adding pure strawberry flavor but without moisture, which would ruin the frosting; find these at Target, Trader Joe's, Whole Foods, and other well-stocked grocery stores, or order online.

-How To Make the Cakes
+How To Make Vegan Strawberry Cake

 - Sift the dry ingredients into a large mixing bowl, and whisk to combine.